Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) Let the User fill their 'Vehicle' preferences or dislike for best result on Algorithm 'Best Route' calculus.
  #) Let the User buy online tickets for the majority of the public transports involved on the 'Best Route' chosen.
  #) (**optional**)  Let the User modify settings for the Algorithm 'Best Route'such activating 'Green Mode' or enabling options like "No traffic lighters", "No Schools at 16:00", "Show Autovelox".
- #) (**optional**) Let the User submit on his/her page the availability of public transports subcription, driver licence, coupons for special transports for best result on Algorithm 'Best Route' calculus.
+ #) (**optional**) Let the User submit on his/her page the availability of public transports subcription, driver licence, coupons for special transports for best result on Algorithm route calculus.

 Scope